cmayer/MitoGeneExtractor/Use-Snakemake-manual.md

 ## Use existing Snakemake workflows to easily extract genes from sequencing libraries

 MitoGeneExtractor does not require the usage or the installation of Snakemake, but Snakemake provides a convenient way to analyse a large number of data sets.
+Using Snakemake allows to scale all steps of the analysis, including extraction and quality control steps such as sequence trimming.

 Snakemake is a workflow management system which allows upscaling of data analyses in a reproducible way.
 In our example workflow, the wildcard {sample} is replaced with the individual sample names, followed by universal file extensions.
 Snakemake will determine dependencies between input and output file based on the user defined rules.